Indokalpa/devTinder/README.md

 - MongoDB automatically creates a index for unique: true.

 # Ref, Populate & Thought process of writing APIs
-- use 'ref' to create reference or relation betwn collections.
+- use 'ref' to create reference or relation betwn a field and a collection.
-- Then use 'populate' to fetch required info from referenced collection.
+- Then use 'populate' to fetch required info from referenced collection for that field.